Stripe Elements with React: Seamless Checkout

 Diagnostic Workflow for Element Mounting & PCI Compliance Validation

-Verify iframe injection points using React DevTools and Stripe’s elements.getElement() API.
+Verify iframe injection points using React DevTools and Stripe’s elements.getElement() method.
 Ensure proper DOM attachment before form submission triggers.

 Run diagnostic checks for CORS restrictions, CSP headers, and mixed-content blocking.
 Local and staging environments frequently fail due to strict security policies.

 Validate tokenization payloads against Stripe’s PCI-DSS SAQ A requirements.
 Inspect network tabs to confirm raw PAN data never touches your servers.
-Use Stripe CLI logs to trace webhook delivery.
+Use the Stripe CLI to trace webhook delivery.

 Implement fallback UI states for when the Stripe.js SDK fails to load.
 Ad blockers and aggressive network filters frequently strip third-party scripts.